-Background: Graph explanation-this graph from 4th National Climate Assessment shows the area burned by large wildfires (greater than 1,000 acres and greater than 500 acres in the eastern United States) for 1984-2014.
+Background: This graph from 4th National Climate Assessment shows the area burned by large wildfires (greater than 1,000 acres and greater than 500 acres in the eastern United States) for 1984-2014.
 Although the area with moderate-to-high burn severity has increased in recent decades, it has not changed as a proportion of the total area burned (note: severity does vary across regions).

-35. Example Language: But as far as the forest is concerned, in even the most severe wildfires only about 5-10% of the carbon held in the forests is released.
+Example Language: But in even the most severe wildfires only about 5-10% of the carbon held in the forests is released.
 So as spectacular and potentially dangerous as wildfires are for humans, they really aren't an overwhelming source of greenhouse emissions.